numiadata/tools/mempool/README.md

 ### Mempool

-We provide an SDK mempool, which internally extends a no-op mempool and overrides the `Insert` method, which emits a PubSub messages whenever `Insert` is called, i.e. upon a successful `CheckTx` call.
+We provide an SDK mempool, which internally extends a provided SDK mempool and overrides the `Insert` method, which emits a PubSub messages whenever `Insert` is called, i.e. upon a successful `CheckTx` call.

 ## PubSub Messages